openlyrics/openlyrics/docs/source/intro.rst

 do it well?"
 Our goal from the start was to create a format that could be shared across multiple platforms and applications.

-OpenLyrics uses XML for data format definition.
-XML is a well established standard with solid support in programming libraries.
+To that end, OpenLyrics uses XML for data format definition.
+XML is a well established standard with solid support in many programming languages.
+Numerous libraries exist to aid in working in it.

-The current design of OpenLyrics is based on the OpenSong data format and on some features suggested by users, especially the ability to use `multiple languages for a song (forum) <http://sourceforge.net/projects/changingsong/forums/forum/770759/topic/1983107>`_ .
+The current design of OpenLyrics is based on the OpenSong data format along with some features suggested by users, particularly the ability to use `multiple languages for a song (forum) <http://sourceforge.net/projects/changingsong/forums/forum/770759/topic/1983107>`_ .